Apple is an undisputed pioneer in the technology sector, and a mega-cap stock — renowned for becoming the world’s first trillion-dollar company.

 It was the first time in seven years that Apple’s earnings didn’t align with analysts’ expectations, and represented the biggest annual quarterly revenue drop since 2016.

-Can AI Get Apple Out Of The Ditch?
+Can AI Keep Apple At The Top?

 AAPL stock lifted to an all-time high, rising 7% in a day, after unveiling Apple Intelligence, which will see the company integrate AI-enabled advances in native apps and ChatGPT access via the operating system used on iPhones, iPads and Macs.